-Management's Discussion and Analysis Year Ended June 30, 2023
+Management's Discussion and Analysis Year Ended June 30, 2024

-As management of the City of Bastrop, Louisiana ("the City") we offer readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended June 30, 2023.
+As management of the City of Bastrop, Louisiana ("the City") we offer readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended June 30, 2024.
 This discussion and analysis of management is designed to provide an objective and easy-to-read analysis of the City's financial activities based on currently known facts, decisions, or conditions.
 It is intended to provide readers with a broad overview of the City's finances.
 It is also intended to provide readers with a broad overview of the City's finances.
 It is also information presented in the financial report and fiscal policies that have been adopted by the City.
-Specifically, this section is designed to assist the readers in focusing on significant financial issues, provide an overview of the City's financial activity, identify changes in the City's financial policies from the financial plan (the approved budget), and identify individual issues or concerns of individual funds.
+Specifically, this section is designed to assist the readers in focusing on significant financial issues, provide an overview of the City's financial activity, identify changes in the City's financial position (its ability to address the next and subsequent years' challenges), identify any material deviations from the financial plan (the approved budget), and identify individual issues or concerns of individual funds.